1. What Cue is

 - "The same alert never fires twice, never fires in the wrong place, and never fires at the wrong time." on the notification ecosystem

-- "Four frameworks, zero uploads, graceful fallbacks, the intelligence is everywhere, and yet the critical path never depends on it." on on-device intelligence
+- "Four frameworks, on-device first, a secure cloud read by default, the intelligence is everywhere, and yet the critical path never depends on it." on on-device intelligence

 - "Most wallet apps make you type.
 Cue has the camera up before you finish reaching for the card." on the scanner